kura-labs-org/DEPLOY_08_CICD/README.md

 $ ssh -i ~/.ssh/id_rsa ubuntu@<public.ip of agent>
 ```

-After this Multibranch pipeline was created.
+After these steps the Multibranch pipeline was created.

+Add the Github repository from which the assignment is being done under the HTTP Repository URL
 ![Screen Shot 2021-12-05 at 5 04 53 PM](https://user-images.githubusercontent.com/84725239/144765898-3b7acd1b-9314-498b-96a6-98e7d656d35b.png)

+Select Jenkinsfile to allow the build of the application to be run by the Jenkinsfile

 ![Screen Shot 2021-12-05 at 5 05 07 PM](https://user-images.githubusercontent.com/84725239/144765923-d0f905f7-6eea-49bb-a505-39e14e58c4e3.png)

+My Jenkinsfile

 ![Screen Shot 2021-12-05 at 5 16 25 PM](https://user-images.githubusercontent.com/84725239/144766120-558dd2db-bf4f-45e5-bda1-21cad47629e9.png)